 While it’s not exactly the same as getting a payday advance, Chime does offer you immediate access to your money.
 You can use Chime for saving and checking products, as well as avoid fees.

-With traditional banks, you often have to wait up to two days after your pay is deposited in order to actually access the money.
-However, with Chime you get access to the money immediately, meaning you don’t have to wait on the bank and that can help you smooth your cash flow.
+With traditional banks, you often have to wait up to two days after your pay is deposited to actually access the money.
+However, with Chime, you get access to your money immediately.
+That means you don’t have to wait on the bank, and that can help you smooth your cash flow.